How to play with your kids so it doesn’t feel like work!

 My daughter Maria (10) has ADHD predominantly inattentive which is the same as ADD.
 She also struggles with a more extreme form of dyslexia.

-We have been inviting our kids into relationships, by asking them to spend one on one time with us.
+We have been inviting our kids into relationships, by asking them to spend one-on-one time with us.
 Often we ask them to be with us when things are not going well for them when in my child’s words she doesn’t feel lovable.

 Of course, it’s important to spend time building your relationship when things are going well, but it’s in those moments when your child feels shame, fear, and the impulse to withdraw that your desire to be with them has the most impact.

-We have found that taking time to spend one on one with the kids makes a world of difference.
+We have found that taking time to spend one-on-one with the kids makes a world of difference.

 We went on a campaign to spend extra time with our son when he was having an extremely bad year.
 I was crying daily because I did not know how to help him.